 Continuing the example, 900 emails were delivered (up from 800 before), with a 22% (198 emails) open rate.
 The rest is the same — 20% (~40) replied, 10% (~4) of them converted, each with the same LTV of $100.
 Profit from the campaign just doubled.

-Of course, I can’t guarantee that by doing a few deliverability tweaks, you’ll immediately double your revenues.
-But over time, by implementing the best practices, you should be able to see a visible boost in result.
+Of course, I can’t guarantee that by doing a few deliverability tweaks, you’ll immediately double your revenue.
+But over time, you should be able to see a visible boost in results by implementing best practices.

 Main factors impacting email deliverability

-The algorithms analyzing our emails are very complex.
-They look at dozens of factors when assessing our emails.
-Although we don’t know their entire specification, years of research gave some pretty clear answers on what matters the most:
+The algorithms analyzing emails are very complex.
+They look at dozens of factors when assessing emails.
+Although we don’t know how they work exactly, years of research provide some pretty clear answers on what matters the most:

-1) Sender reputation (also referred to as ‘email reputation’ or ‘IP/domain reputation’).
-However you call it, it’s your reputation in the network.
-You build it by sending quality emails that don’t bounce or end up in spam folders.
-Recipients also don’t mark them as spam and they engage with them, replying or clicking on links.
+1) Sender reputation (also referred to as ‘email reputation’ or ‘domain reputation’) – You build up your sender reputation by sending quality emails that don’t bounce or end up in the spam folder.
+Recipients also don’t mark them as spam, and they engage with them, replying or clicking on links.

-2) Authentications.
-To fight spam and phishing, some serious people in the email world came up with authentication methods such as SPF, DKIM, and DMARC.
-These are sorts of digital certificates, with which you tell an email server “Hey, I’m Kate, here’s my ID.
+2) Email authentication – To fight spam and phishing, some serious people in the email world came up with authentication methods such as SPF, DKIM, and DMARC.
+You can think of these as digital certificates with which you tell an email server, “Hey, I’m Kate; here’s my ID.
 I’m carrying this message with me, and I certify that it should look like this and that.
-Oh, and I’m the sender of this message”.
+Oh, and I’m the sender of this message.”

-ESPs validate your authentications and, if everything checks out, are more likely to accept your email.
-Forget to authenticate and they’re likely to discard your email right away.
+ESPs validate your email authentication efforts and, if everything checks out, are more likely to accept your email.
+Forget to authenticate, and they’re likely to discard your email right away.

 The downside is that this report about emailing a non-existent address (it’s called a ‘hard bounce’) is also shared with ESPs.
-The more of those are reported, the worse for your deliverability.
+The more hard bounces you get, the worse your sending reputation becomes.

 Verifying emails with Hunter is extremely simple.
-Log in to your account and head over to Hunter Email Verifier.
+Simply log in to your account and head over to the Email Verifier page.
 Enter the email address in question, and you'll see if it's safe to email or not in seconds.

 - Sending with a reputable provider